void-sign/noesis-extend/CONTRIBUTING.md

 Please ensure your contributions go to the appropriate repository.

+### Independent Extension Architecture
+Noesis-Extend now follows an independent extension architecture:
+- Can operate standalone without requiring Noesis Core
+- Can integrate with Noesis Core through a plugin architecture when available
+- Uses a standardized Extension API for compatibility

 ### License
 Contributions to Noesis-Extend are licensed under the MIT License.
 By contributing, you agree that your code will be distributed under this license.

 ## Getting Started

 1. Fork the repository
-2. Clone your fork: `git clone https://github.com/your-username/noesis-extend.git`
+2. Clone your fork: `git clone https://github.com/void-sign/noesis-extend.git`
-3. Install the Noesis Core dependency: `./scripts/install_dependency.fish`
-4. Build the project: `./install.fish`
+3. Build the project in standalone mode: `./install.fish`
+   - Optionally, if you want Core integration: `./fish_scripts/install_dependency.fish`
-5. Create a branch: `git checkout -b your-feature-branch`
+4. Create a branch: `git checkout -b your-feature-branch`

 ## Making Changes